alexmadaras00/AzulApp/README.md

 ```
 ./mvnw test
 ```

+## CI/CD & Sigrid Integration
+This project implements a three-phase pipeline for building and testing the code (coverage generated) and reporting the source code to Sigrid - integrated tool for maintainability.
+It performs the unit tests with JUnit by executing the testing command (previous section) and all resulting reports, located in target/surefire-reports.

 ## Contributing
 We welcome contributions from anyone interested in this project!
 If you would like to contribute, please follow these steps: